Neuroanthropology. Sometimes it’s straight-up neuroscience, sometimes it’s all anthropology, most of the time it’s somewhere in the middle.

 If you’re looking for more substantive material, head to our Examples and Theory page, where we round up our best work in specific areas and give the links to our statement pieces on neuroanthropology.
 Finally, if you want to explore everything we’ve done, you can check out our month-by-month recounting of the blog during 2008.

-As a collaborative blog, we are headquartered in the departments of Anthropology at Macquarie University (Sydney, Australia) and the University of Notre Dame (South Bend, USA).
+As a collaborative blog, we are headquartered in the departments of Anthropology at Macquarie University (Sydney, Australia) and the University of South Florida (Tampa, USA).
 We hope to bring together scholars from around the world interested in the implications of new findings in the brain sciences for social, cultural, and psychological theory in anthropology.
 Please join in!

 In general, cultural anthropology has not kept abreast of new research in the neurosciences so that our theories of culture do not sufficiently take into account what we now know about the brain.
 A more open exchange is likely to produce a cultural anthropology that is not only more scientifically plausible, but also much more scientifically engaged with those interested in cultural variation (although they might not call it that) in a host of fields.
 We may find new evidence to work with on cultural theory, but we may also find new collaborators and new audiences, as long as we learn to speak their languages.